-Burns elected as GAA president at congress
+'Humbled' Burns elected as GAA president at congress

 Last updated on .From the section Gaelic Games

-Former Armagh football captain Jarlath Burns has been elected as president of the GAA.
+Former Armagh football captain Jarlath Burns says he is "very humbled" after bring elected as president of the GAA.

 Silverbridge man Burns was voted in on the first count at GAA congress on Friday night as he defeated Pat Teehan and Niall Erskine.